neutrofoton/neutrofoton.github.io/source/_posts/2017-09-14-create-and-consume-c-plus-plus-class-dll-on-windows.markdown

 In order to ensure proper resource release, an abstract interface provides an additional method for the disposal of an instance.
 In this case we provide ```Destroy``` method.
 Calling this method manually can be tedious and error prone.
 It's recommend use smart pointer for auto resource release instead of manual release.

+The code of this article can be found [here](https://github.com/neutrofoton/VCppDLL)

 ## References New
 1. https://docs.microsoft.com/en-us/cpp/build/walkthrough-creating-and-using-a-dynamic-link-library-cpp
 2. https://msdn.microsoft.com/en-us/library/1ez7dh12.aspx